-Although it is important to think this through, this is only a guide.
-You're in control, and you can change your paywall Model at any time in the console, so you can always switch model if you feel the other works best for you or your community.
+Although it's important to think this through, this is only a guide.
+You're in control, and you can change your paywall model at any time in the Console to best suit you and your community!
 To find out how to do this you can read through our guide on How to set up Monetisation.

 How do I manage my subscriber only content?

-If you have set up a Hard Paywall with only one plan, then you will not need to manage any content restrictions within your Community as the entire Community will require payment to access and everything will be available to your single plan.
+If you have set up a Hard Paywall with only one plan, then you won't need to manage any content restrictions within your Community as the entire Community will require payment to access and everything will be available to your single plan.